 If you want a more intense flavor, you can also prepare the fruit-nut-mixture a few hours earlier or even the night before.

-Make sure that it is actually only lukewarm and not too hot or even boiling – adding yeast into milk that is too hot might hurt the yeast bacteria and prevent your dough from rising later.
+Make sure that it is actually only warm and not too hot or even boiling – adding yeast into milk that is too hot might hurt the yeast bacteria and prevent your dough from rising later.

 Then add the yeast and one tablespoon of granulated sugar.
 Whisk until the yeast and sugar have dissolved.
+Then set it aside.

 Mix everything together using the spiral dough hooks of your electric mixer.